Important SaaS Metrics You Should Track

 SaaS companies nurture leads by converting them into two broad categories – marketing qualified leads (MQL) and product qualified leads (PQL).
 The marketing-qualified leads are potential subscribers acquired through organic and paid marketing channels.

-On the other hand, product-qualified leads refer to the current users of the SaaS product who are showing interest to upgrade subscriptions.
+On the other hand, product-qualified leads refer to the current users of the SaaS product who are showing interest in upgrading subscriptions.
 Your business can track and evaluate MQLs based on predefined buyer personas.

 Here is an interesting blog about MQL to SQL conversion rates.